ETH-PBL/NanoSLAM/README.md

 Our video briefly explains how our system works and showcases **NanoSLAM** operating onboard a 44 g nano-drone. [**Video available here**](https://www.youtube.com/watch?v=XUSVLHJ87J0).

 ## Publications
-If you use **NanoSLAM** in an academic or industrial context, please cite the following publications:
+If you use **NanoSLAM** in an academic or industrial context, please cite the following publication:

 Publications:
 * *NanoSLAM: Enabling Fully Onboard SLAM for Tiny Robots* [IEEE IoT Journal](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10343110)